-- 1. To set the priority channel, hold down the 📾 key and press the 🕞 key.
-The channel will change from 16 to 09 to Preset channels 0 through 9 with each press of the E DIMMER (PR) key.
-When the makey is released the displayed chan-P nel will be set as the priority channel (the "PRI" icon will appear above of the channel number).
-7 - 2.
-Press the R key to start Scanning. - 3.
-Press and hold the 📾 key to start Priority Scan, "PSCAN" will be shown on the display. קק TRN PR - 4.
-When the HX400 receives a transmission on a working channel, it will stop on the working channel and dual watch to the priority channel until the incoming signal disappears, then start scanning again. - 5.
-When the HX400 receives a signal on the Priority channel it will stay on this channel until the incoming signal disappears, then start Priority scanning again. - 6.
-To stop Priority Scanning, press the real key.
+1. To set the priority channel, hold down the 📼 key and press the kev.
+The channel will change from 16 to 09 to Preset channels 0 through 9 with each press of the key.
+When the key is released the displayed channel will be set as the priority channel (the "PRI" icon will appear above of the channel number).

+- 2. Press the key to start Scanning. - 3.
+Press and hold the we key to start Priority Scan, "PSCAN" will be shown on the display. - 4.
+When the HX400IS receives a transmission on a working channel, it will stop on the working channel and dual watch to the priority channel until the incoming signal disappears, then start scanning again.

+6. To stop Priority Scanning, press the key.